pulkundwarp/Suicide_Rate_Analysis/README.md

 4. Conclusions <br>
 5. References <br>

-Finally, I have generated a report to present my findings to the audience using `Google Sites`- <a href = "https://sites.google.com/view/suicide-rate-analysis">https://sites.google.com/view/suicide-rate-analysis</a>

 # QUESTIONS FOR ANALYSIS

 We will try to find the answers for the following questions during our analysis -